ursusdm/consumptionprofiles/README.md

 ## ACKNOWLEDGEMENTS

-* This work has been supported by the projectRTI2018-095097-BI00 in the call for projects I+D+i 2018 from Ministerio de Ciencia, Innovación 𝑦 Universidades, España.
+* This work has been supported by the project RTI2018-095097-BI00 in the call for projects I+D+i 2018 from Ministerio de Ciencia, Innovación 𝑦 Universidades, Spain.